rgzn/collar-dl/README.md

 # collar-dl

 This is a collection of software tools to scrape, process, and manage gps collar data.
 The current version 1 supports downloading from tellus and vectronic collars.
+I hope to add Lotek, ats, etc.
+It would also be nice to add a GUI.
+Note this repository also includes tools to convert GDF files into CSVs, and tools to convert
+ECEF XYZ coordinates into lat lon.
+These are used in the vecgdf.rb script, and the modules that do this are in the /lib directory.

 ## Requirements: